rdi-eg/text_on_image/README.md

 # text_on_image
 A small header file that helps you write text on images.
-(It currently supports numbers only lol sorry text is on the way)
+It supports:
+* Letters (upper/lowercase)
+* Numbers
+* Spaces.

+Does **not** support any symbols.

 It could be helpful for debugging and stuff.